MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-261-Prohibitions/subpart-B-Prohibitions-Areas-Designated-Order/section-261.58.md

 ##### § 261.58 Occupancy and use. #####

-Link to an amendment published at 89 FR 92816, Nov.
-25, 2024.

 When provided by an order, the following are prohibited:

 (a) Camping for a period longer than allowed by the order.

-(b) Entering or using a developed recreation site or portion thereof.
+(b) Entering or using a recreation site or portion thereof.

 (c) Entering or remaining in a campground during night periods prescribed in the order except for persons who are occupying such campgrounds.

-(d) Occupying a developed recreation site with prohibited camping equipment prescribed by the order.
+(d) Occupying a recreation site with prohibited camping equipment prescribed by the order.

 (e) Camping.